cg3hci/Fast-and-Robust-Tri-Intersections-with-different-Num-Reprs/README.md

 # A Robust Approach to Detect Intersections between Triangles with Different Numerical Representations

-This is the official repository of the paper "A Robust Approach to Detect Intersections between Triangles with Different Numerical Representations".
+This is the official repository of the paper "A Robust Approach to Detect Intersections between Triangles with Different Numerical Representations" presented at WSGC 2025.

-The paper is currently under revision.
-We will release the reference implementation upon acceptance.
+We will add more information about how to install and use our code asap :)
+Stay tuned!

 *The authors*